aofei/mimesniffer/README.md

 ## Community

-If you want to discuss this project, or ask questions about it, simply post questions or ideas [here](https://github.com/aofei/mimesniffer/issues).
+If you want to discuss MIMESniffer, or ask questions about it, simply post questions or ideas [here](https://github.com/aofei/mimesniffer/issues).

 ## Contributing

-If you want to help build this project, simply follow [this](https://github.com/aofei/mimesniffer/wiki/Contributing) to send pull requests [here](https://github.com/aofei/mimesniffer/pulls).
+If you want to help build MIMESniffer, simply follow [this](https://github.com/aofei/mimesniffer/wiki/Contributing) to send pull requests [here](https://github.com/aofei/mimesniffer/pulls).